ehne/ferocia-term-deposit-calculator/README.md

 ## Design decisions

 - The main function to calculate interest should work using the smallest unit (months), and things need to be converted into that scale beforehand.
+- Interest calculating functions round to the nearest whole number (integer), as they are being used for a simple user-facing presentation.